LeonTrii/Playground/README.md

 # Small projects
 Small projects that I've completed :D

-Frisk-and-Toriel: Created to celebrate Deltarune Chapter 2.
+Frisk-and-Toriel: created to celebrate Deltarune Chapter 2.
 Although Frisk is not from Deltarune, I thought it was close enough.

 Kirby-animation: waving Kirby with a beating heart on his left hand.